gamendegamer321/Lethal-Admin/README.md

 To prevent radio spam, you can view who is talking on the radio with the toggle to the right of the kick/ban button.

 ## Actions
-You can toggle the lights switch of the ship using a button in the admin pannel.
+You can toggle the lights switch of the ship using a button in the admin panel.

+Departure button, when pressed the votes by the spectators will be overriden and the autopilot triggered (this will act as if all spectators have voted)